lazarnarcis/european-capitals/README.md

 # tari-europa

-This is an project with countries and capitals from Europe.
+This is a project with European countries and capitals.

 ## Programming Languages